kloggy/HA-Irrigation-Version2/prerequisites.md

 smartweather_resource_1: http://swd.weatherflow.com/swd/rest/observations/station/STATION_NO?api_key=MY_KEY
 ```

-Of course there is *no requirement* to use Smartweather but if you use something else you will need to change the Lovelace to fit and also the code that collects rainfall measurements.
+Of course there is *no requirement* to use Smartweather for rainfall data but if you use something else you will need to change the Lovelace to fit and also the code that collects rainfall measurements.

 __Dark Sky__: The following minimal configuaration is needed: